University of Florida Homepage

 In a major exam, the written component typically includes three sections, while in a minor exam, the written component typically includes two sections.
 There will be a targeted maximum of 2,500 words per answer, excluding graphs, tables, bibliography, data and code (in 12 point Times New Roman font with one inch margins), though the exam committee has the discretion to allow (or not allow) students to turn in exams that exceed this targeted maximum.
 All students taking an exam in a given field in a given semester will receive the same exam, which may include choices of questions in some sections.
 Major and minor fields may, but are not required to, offer a choice of up to two questions in the first section of the exam.
 The second section of the exam (and third section in a major exam) may offer students a choice of multiple questions, but students may not significantly replicate either sources or substantive arguments across answers.

-Questions for the written components of qualifying exams will be distributed by the Graduate Secretary at noon on the date announced by the Graduate Coordinator.
-Answers will be due back to the Graduate Secretary in 48 hours for minor field exams, and in 72 hours for major field exams.
+Questions for the written components of qualifying exams will be distributed at noon on the date announced by the Graduate Coordinator.
+Answers will be due in 48 hours for minor field exams, and in 72 hours for major field exams.

-The oral component of the exam will follow the written exam, as scheduled by the Graduate Secretary.
+The oral component of the exam will follow the written exam, as scheduled by the Department’s Academic Assistant.
 It will be wide-ranging and will go beyond the limited scope of the questions on the written exam.

 Following the oral component of the exam, the exam committee will evaluate the exam as “pass” or “fail.”
-The chair of the exam committee is responsible for communicating the results of the exam to the student and to the Graduate Coordinator and Graduate Secretary.
+The chair of the exam committee is responsible for communicating the results of the exam to the student and to the Graduate Coordinator and Department’s Academic Assistant.

 Within two working days of the conclusion of the exam, any member of the exam committee (other than the student’s supervisory chair) may propose to the Graduate Coordinator that a passing exam be designated as “Pass with Distinction.”
 Upon receipt of that nomination, the Graduate Coordinator will individually poll the other members of the exam committee (other than the student’s supervisory chair), and will designate the exam as a “Pass with Distinction” with the unanimous concurrence of the exam committee members (excluding the student’s supervisory chair).
 If the Graduate Coordinator is the student’s supervisory chair, the Associate Chair of the Department will act in her/his place for this purpose.